Thomas Kendall: Church Missionary Society

-First trip to New Zealand, 1813–14
+Mission to New Zealand, 1813–1820

 After some delays and fundraising, Kendall and his family left for Sydney in May 1813.
 After further delays in Australia, Kendall and Hall took Marsden's vessel, the Active, and set out on 14 March 1814 on an exploratory journey to the Bay of Islands.
-They met Rangatira, including Ruatara and the rising war leader of the Ngapuhi, Hongi Hika, who had helped pioneer the introduction of the musket to Māori warfare.
-Hongi Hika and Ruatara travelled with Kendall when he returned to Australia on 22 August.
-The Governor of New South Wales, Lachlan Macquarie, gave permission for the foundation of the mission in November and by an order dated 9 November 1814, appointed Kendall as a magistrate.
+They met rangatira (chiefs) such as Ruatara and the rising war leader of the Ngāpuhi, Hongi Hika, who had helped pioneer the introduction of the musket to Māori warfare.
+Hongi and Ruatara went with Kendall when he returned to Australia on 22 August.

+The Governor of New South Wales, Lachlan Macquarie, gave permission for the foundation of the mission in November and appointed Kendall as a magistrate by an order dated 9 November 1814.
 His authority was stated to be: "that no Master of any Ship or Vessel belonging to Great Britain or any of her Colonies, shall land or discharge any Sailor or Sailors, or other Person, from on board his Ship or Vessel, within any of the Bays or Harbours of New Zealand, without having first obtained the Permission of the Chief or Chiefs of the Place, confirmed by the Certificate of the Resident Magistrate, in like manner as in the foregoing case."
 The governor also presumed to extend his own powers over New Zealand, issuing a proclamation that "natives are not to be carried off from New Zealand or the Bay of Islands by masters of vessels, or seamen or other persons without permission of chiefs, made in writing under hand of Revd Thomas Kendall, resident magistrate".

-Kendall learned te reo Māori, the Māori language, while in New Zealand, and wrote the primer A korao no New Zealand; or, the New Zealander's first book (1815).
-This was the first book written in Māori.
+Kendall, Hall and King and their families, accompanied by Marsden, left Sydney in November 1814 and arrived in the Bay of Islands on 22 December.
+They established the mission there at Rangihoua.
+Kendall learned the Māori language, and wrote the primer A korao no New Zealand; or, the New Zealander's first book (1815), the first book written in Māori, which was published in Sydney.
+He started a school in August 1816 and it ran for over two years until it closed at the end of 1818 due to a lack of supplies.
+He sent off the manuscript of another book of Māori, but Samuel Lee, a linguist at the University of Cambridge, cast doubts on its accuracy.
+To defend his work Kendall decided to make an unauthorised trip to England.

-Triumph in England, 1819–21